opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 opensearch_security.auth.type: "saml"
 server.xsrf.whitelist: ["/_opendistro/_security/saml/acs", "/_opendistro/_security/saml/logout"]
 ```
 8. Post container restart you can access the self-managed OpenSearch Dashboards by hitting the EC2 endpoint with port 5601.
-By doing so, you can conveniently view and interact with all the saved objects in accordance with the Fine-Grained Access Control settings and SAML authentication.
+By doing so, you can view and interact with all the saved objects in accordance with the Fine-Grained Access Control settings and SAML authentication.
 > [!CAUTION]
-> If the endpoint is transitioned to self-managed dashboards and the customer intends to revert to the managed service dashboards endpoint, they must repeat the same procedure, which involves altering the kibana_url in the security configuration file back to the managed service dashboards endpoint.
+> If the endpoint is transitioned to self-managed dashboards and the customer intends to revert to the managed service dashboards endpoint, they must repeat the same procedure, which involves changing the kibana_url in the security configuration file back to the managed service dashboards endpoint.
 Until this change is made, the managed service dashboards endpoint will remain inaccessible.

 > [!NOTE]
 > When using docker in EC2 instance, the self-managed OpenSearch Dashboards cannot be accessed over the internet.
-It is only accessible by machines within the same VPC.
+It is only accessible within the same VPC.

 # Summary